rongem/cmdb/CMDB/Readme.md

 # Administrative rights

-You should grant administrative rights to single users only.
+You should grant administrative rights for the app to single users only.
 If your database doesn't contain a user with the role administrator, then every authenticated user has administrative rights.
 So you should set the administrators directly after installation.

 # Deprecation

-This app is being ported to the Angular based project ng-cmdb.
-The core with the REST API will stay as a core component until further notice.
-But the whole user interface will be removed after it was completed in ng-cmdb.
-Administrative interface is already removed from here.
+This app was ported to the Angular based project ng-cmdb.
+The core with the REST API will stay as a core component until it is finally rewritten as NodeJS app.